-Infectious pressure is an indicator describing broadly the estimated daily number of incoming infectious persons to each commune, over the 7 days from 14 to 21 November.
+Infectious pressure is an indicator describing broadly the estimated daily number of incoming infectious persons to each commune, over the 7 days from 08 to 14 November.
 Our previous research1 shows that this indicator is predictive (with uncertainty) of new outbreaks in the coming 7 days for areas with no known outbreak.

-Map 2 (right) shows the normalised infectious pressure for each commune as of 23 November 2022 (rescaled between 0 and 1), with greater infectious pressure associated with greater risk.
+Map 2 (right) shows the normalised infectious pressure for each commune as of 14 November 2022 (rescaled between 0 and 1), with greater infectious pressure associated with greater risk.
 We estimate this from the flows of subscribers between areas and the number of suspected cases reported by MSPP.

 Infectious pressure is highest in communes in the central and south part of the country.
 It is highest in communes in Ouest department, especially Cabaret and Arcahaie communes.
-There is also substantial infectious pressure on communes in the south, especially Aguin and Saint Louis.
-Compared to previous reports, infectious pressure has increased in communes in Centre department and, to a lesser extent, Nord department.
+However, many communes adjacent to those with confirmed cholera cases do not have elevated infectious pressure.
+There is also substantial infectious pressure on communes in the south, especially Aguin.